apfrancois86/Doctor-Lookup/README.md

 ## Setup
-Clone directory, run "npm install", run 'bower install', and edit HTML, CSS, and JS files as needed.
+Clone directory, run "npm install" and 'bower install'.
+Visit the BetterDoctors API site (https://developer.betterdoctor.com/) and click “Get a free API key”.
+Fill out the form, or authenticate with GitHub.
+Your API key should be listed on the front page (ex: “a2c356ibgh44…..”) or under My Account > Applications.
+Place your key in an .env file at the top level of your directory.
+Name your API key variable 'exports.apiKey= "YOUR API KEY" '.
+Edit HTML, CSS, and JS files as needed.
 To display in browser run "gulp build" and then "gulp serve".

 ## Technologies Used
 * HTML